sydneymiyashiro/LuceneCourseProject/README.md

 ### TFIDF Search Index (TFIDFSearchFiles.java)
 `ant -f lucene/demo/build.xml run-tfidf-search`

-This program searches the index for query terms using CMPT456Analyzer and CMPT456Similarity.
+This program searches the index for query terms using CMPT456Analyzer and CMPT456Similarity which uses custom tf and idf formulas.
 Output includes the score using the custom similarity class.

 Queries may include multiple words.
 However results will include documents that may contain only one of the input words in them.
 If input is inside of quotes,